CloudVeneto/CVUserGuide/source/Overview.rst

-`INFN-Padova computing and Network service <https://www.pd.infn.it/eng/computing-and-networking/>`__ can provide support to INFN-Padova users only for instances created using the INFN-Padova "blessed" images, described in :ref:`Public Images for INFN Padova users<publicimagesPd>`.
+`INFN-Padova computing and Network service <https://www.pd.infn.it/eng/computing-and-networking/>`__ can provide support to INFN-Padova users in case of problems with their instances, but only only for the instances created using the INFN-Padova "blessed" images, described in :ref:`Public Images for INFN Padova users<publicimagesPd>`.

 When contacting the INFN-Padova computing and Network